charlie51135/robot-sim/README.md

 # ROS Simulation for Pololu Romi Robot

 ## Overview
 This project is a ROS simulation for the Pololu Romi robot.
 The Romi communicates with a Raspberry Pi running Ubuntu 20.04 and ROS Noetic.
 It includes models, controllers, and necessary configurations to simulate the Romi robot in a ROS environment.
-The robot operation can be visualized using RViz and also simulated with Gazebo.
-The goal is to provide a platform for testing and developing robotic algorithms in a simulated environment and deploy them on actual hardware.
+The goal is to provide a platform for testing and developing robotic algorithms.

 ## Table of Contents